The workmanship of leaders is information processing. There is room for improvement.

-The books shown below are a trilogy that analyze, in detail, leadership information processing.
+The four books shown below analyze, in detail, leadership information processing.
 Speed Leadership identifies the errors leaders make in the work processes that they are engaged in.
 Wheel of Fortune identifies the mistakes leaders make when formulating and executing business strategy.
 A Changed Perspective identifies the many preconceptions that lead to big problems and poor decision-making.
+The Workmanship of Leaders examines leadership in the context of systems, frameworks, and information processing.
 Each book offers pathways for improvement.

 It is said that the future of leadership is kindness.
 If so, reducing and eliminating errors and mistakes is the foundation upon which kindness is built.